How to Identify Trend Reversal in Forex

 If you open a trade at an early stage of a trend, you can make a higher profit.
 You may also benefit from the entire trend if you exit the trade at its end.
-This should be a feasible task, as long as you’re able to find trend reversals in the market.
+This should be a feasible task as long as you can find trend reversals in the market.

 Determining Trend Reversals on the Indicator-Free Chart